 Budget: Rhinoware Hand Coffee Grinder

 There are loads of great things about this grinder that makes it well worth the $35.00 price tag.
-First, it’s pretty small, so it won’t take up too much room in the kitchen, and it’s a hand grinder, so it doesn’t require plugging in either.
-You can adjust the grind size so whether you are making a cafetiere or V60 it can be adjusted to suit.
+First, it’s small, so it will only take up a little room in the kitchen.
+Seconds, it’s a hand grinder, so it doesn’t require plugging.
+You can adjust the grind size.
+So it can be adjusted to suit whether you are making a cafetiere or V60.

-The hand grinder I have is very similar to this, and I love it because I can take it on holiday with me and it fits in my AeroPress and doesn’t take up much room in my luggage.
+The hand grinder I have is very similar to this.
+I love it because I can take it on holiday with me and it fits in my AeroPress and doesn’t take up much room in my luggage.
 A downside to the small size is you can only fit around 40g of coffee in there (just over 2 cups worth), and hand grinding is a little time-consuming.
-However, for $35.00, it has the ability to get you on the road from being a ground coffee buyer to being a pro.
+However, for $39.00, it can get you on the road from being a ground coffee buyer to being a pro.

 Best: Niche Zero

-If I had a stack of cash (which sadly I do not), and I could buy any coffee grinder for home, this would be my pick.
+This would be my pick if I had a stack of cash (which sadly I do not), and I could buy any coffee grinder for home.
 The Niche Zero Coffee Grinder.
-Currently, you can only buy them on Indiegogo (they are a crowdfunded project), and they cost a mere $499.00.
+You can only buy them on Indiegogo (they are a crowdfunded project), and they cost a mere $499.00.

-I have not been fortunate enough to test one of these out, but from what I hear, this is basically a commercial grinder built for home use.
-Bearing in mind a good commercial grinder will cost you upwards of $1000.00 this really is a great piece of innovation.
+I have not been fortunate enough to test one of these out, but from what I hear, this is a commercial grinder built for home use.
+Considering that an excellent commercial grinder will cost you upwards of $1000.00, this is a great innovation.

-The speed, quality of grind, design, and the fact that it has no coffee retention (that is the zero bit) makes it a dreamy piece of kit for the serious coffee brewer.
-Most home coffee grinders are not great for grinding coffee foe espresso, but this is.
-Oh, and it also happens to be beautiful, in my opinion.
+Most home coffee grinders are not great for grinding coffee for espresso, but this is.
+The speed, quality of grind, design, and the fact that it has no coffee retention (that is, the zero bit) make it a dreamy kit for the serious coffee brewer.
+Oh, and it also is beautiful.

-- Make sure the coffee goes through the grinder, not staying in the same location to get ground (like a blender).
+- Ensure the coffee goes through the grinder, not staying in the same location to get ground (like a blender).
 This will give uneven particle sizes.

 - Make sure you can change the grind size.
 Otherwise, you will never be able to get it the perfect size for what you are brewing.

-- Look to see if your local independent coffee shop is selling coffee grinders for home, if they make tasty coffee in the shop, and can answer your questions about the equipment they’re selling.
-Chances are they’ll sell you something just right for what you’re after.
+- See if your local coffee shop is selling coffee grinders for home, if they make tasty coffee in the shop, and can answer your questions about the equipment they’re selling.
+They’ll probably sell you something just right for what you’re after.